Student Schedules, Registration, and Academic Regulations

 • Recognize that academics take priority over athletics.

-• Communicate schedules to athletes at the beginning of season, including leaving and return times.
+• Communicate schedules to athletes at the beginning of season, including departure and return times and ensure that student-athletes submit Academic Conflict Forms to faculty members during first week of season.

 • Support and enforce the academic regulations policy.